manuelp/assert-json/README.md

 However, pay attention to some caveats:

 - Properties names should be regular strings.
 - For the way Cheshire works (or I use it), integer numbers are decoded to `Integer` instances and decimal ones to `Double` instances.
-So pay attention to this fact and build expected property-value maps, especially in Java.
+So pay attention to this fact when you build expected property-value maps, especially in Java.

 ### Java
 It is available a (very) small API for making assertions in the `assert_json.java.AssertJson` class, that can be used in a JUnit test method like regular assertions: